ipspace/netlab/docs/modules.md

 Module parameters are dictionaries of values stored under the *module-name* key in defaults, topology, node, link, or interface.
 The only exception to this rule: you can disable a few protocols (example: [BFD](module/bfd.md)) on an interface, with **_module_: False** configuration setting.

-Node module parameters are adjusted based on topology parameters and defaults ([more details](dev/module-attributes.md)):
+Node module parameters are adjusted based on topology parameters and default settings ([more details](dev/module-attributes.md)):

-* Global and topology defaults are merged with the **defaults** setting in topology file (see [*topology defaults*](defaults.md) and *[merging defaults](addressing.md#merging-defaults)*)
-* For every module used in network topology, the default module parameters are merged with topology-level settings.
 * For every node, the topology-level settings for modules used by that node are merged with the node-level settings.
+* Node settings are further adjusted with device-specific settings and [global system defaults](defaults.md)
 * Final node-level settings are saved into expanded topology file or Ansible inventory, and used by configuration templates.

 Link module parameters are not changed during the topology expansion.
-They are merged with interface data when individual interfaces are created during the topology transformation process, and later augmented with module-specific subset of node data (example: OSPF area).
+They are merged with interface data when individual interfaces are created during the topology transformation process.
+Interface module settings are later augmented with module-specific subset of node data (example: OSPF area).

+Finally, for every module used in network topology, the system default module parameters are merged with topology-level settings (example: setting **ospf.area** to 0.0.0.0 if it wasn't defined in the lab topology).

 ### Example